sotoplatero/apologify/src/content/articles/write-apology-letter-colleague-not-reliable/index.md

 Imagine you disregarded feedback from a colleague, which affected the outcome of a joint project.

-> Dear [Colleague’s Name],
+> Dear [Colleague's Name],
 >
 > I am reaching out to sincerely apologize for ignoring your feedback on our recent project.
 Your insights were vital, and I regret not appreciating them at the time.
 >
 > I fully acknowledge my mistake and understand how it might have undermined our collaboration.
 I am committed to being more receptive to your input in the future, as I value your opinion and expertise.
-Let’s discuss how I can help rectify the situation.
+Let's discuss how I can help rectify the situation.
 >
 > Thank you for your understanding.
 >